guedou/scapy-handson/trophies/manipulating_packets.md

 - display its summary
 - access the source address computed by Scapy
 - use the `sprintf()` method to display the source UDP port
+- access the UDP layer
 - access the layer before the DNS one
-- access the UDP layer

 **task #2**

 - create an implicit packet that builds 5 explicit packets with 5 different TTL values
-- iterate over this packets
+- iterate over these packets

 ## Hints

 - `ls()` list Scapy protocols names
 - `ls(PROTO)` list the fields of the _PROTO_ protocol
 - the `/` operator stacks protocols
 - four Scapy protocol headers are required
+- the `DNSQR` layer must be used as the DNS query